 Other key variables essential to effective training are:

-For more information on training, visit the ASTD at www.astd.org.
+For more information on training, visit ATD at www.td.org.

 To succeed, businesses must develop their most precious resource – their people.
 Often, that means being open to their ideas.
 Here’s how one business leveraged this practice.